folarin-ogungbemi/twain-land/README.md

 Github is the hosting platform for the project and to deploy, The following steps were taken:
 [Github Address](https://github.com/folarin-ogungbemi/twain-land.git "visit github address")
-* Navigate to settings on the Github settings.
+* Navigate to settings on Github.
 * Click on **pages** from the list on the left flank of the page.
 * Navigate to the branch section and select **main** as branch then click save.
 * After approximately two minutes refresh the website and a live website will be available.